TestadeNevill/tDNNoteTaker/README.md

 ## Description

-Using Express I've created a program that can create delete notes.
+Using Express I've created a program that can create and delete notes.

 ## Table of Contents